 Most of the difference in the average lengths of the two kinds of year is due to the very slight change in the direction of the Earth's axis of rotation in space from one year to another.
 We usually think of the Earth's axis of rotation as being fixed in direction — after all, it always seems to point toward Polaris, the North Star.
 But the direction is not quite constant: the axis does move, at a rate of a little more than a half-degree per century.
 So Polaris has not always been, and will not always be, the pole star.
 For example, when the pyramids were built, around 2500 BCE, the pole was near the star Thuban (Alpha Draconis).
 This gradual change in the direction of the Earth's axis, called precession, is caused by gravitational torques exerted by the Moon and Sun on the spinning, slightly oblate Earth.

 Because the direction of the Earth's axis of rotation determines at which point in the Earth's orbit the seasons will occur, precession will cause a particular season (for example, northern hemisphere winter) to occur at a slightly different place from year to year.
 At the same time, the orbit itself is subject to small changes, called perturbations.
 The Earth's orbit is an ellipse, and there is a slow change in its orientation, which gradually shifts the point of perihelion in space.
-The two effects - the precession of the axis of rotation and the change in the orbit's orientation - work together to shift the seasons with respect to perihelion.
-Thus, since we use a calendar year that is aligned to the occurrence of the seasons, the date of perihelion gradually regresses through the year.
-It takes 21,000 years to make a complete cycle of dates.
+The two effects — the precession of the axis of rotation and the change in the orbit's orientation — work together to shift the seasons with respect to perihelion.
+Because we use a calendar year that is aligned to the occurrence of the seasons, the date of perihelion gradually regresses through the year.
+As mentioned above, it takes 21,000 years to make a complete cycle of dates.